javascriptpropertiesfield

 Solution

-• Some browser vendor have implemented getters/setters for JavaScript properties.
+• Some browser vendors have implemented different getters/setters for JavaScript properties.

-As for you original question, I would say that the reason it's called property in JavaScript is that it's a dynamic language and the basic markup uses only properties and local var's.
-Since everything is bound to a specific scope-hierarchy all you have is different tree-branches on each level.
-And Douglas Croockford named them properties :)
+As for your original question: I would say that the reason it's called a property in JavaScript is that it's a dynamic language, and the basic markup uses only properties and local var's.
+Since everything is bound to a specific scope-hierarchy, all you have is different tree-branches on each level.
+Plus, Douglas Crockford named them properties :)